MrTh0m/hassio-addons/jackett/DOCS.md

 There is no config.

-Application data are store at `/config/docker/Jacket`
+Application data are stored at `/config/docker/Jackett`